EnigmaDragons/LDJam48/README.md

-# GameJamTemplate
+# LDJam48

-Template Repository for Starting a new Game Jam Unity Project
+Source code repository for Enigma Dragons LDJam48 entry.

 ----

 ### Contributor Quickstart

 Welcome to the Enigma Dragons game jam squad!

 To begin work on the project, prepare yourself and your environment by following these steps:
 1. Read the Guides below